swipetrack/switchboard/README.md

 ## Installation

 The files contained in this repository only represent the interface, examples, and documentation pages.
 The full Switchboard package can be downloaded from the Unity Asset Store at https://assetstore.unity.com/packages/slug/250879.
 (This link is not active yet, as I am waiting for Asset Store approval from Unity.
-I am #1982 in queue as aof 6-13-2023.
-It should be available some time before July 2023, hopefully very soon!)
+I am # 1905 in queue as of 6-14-2023.
+Based on the current pace through the queue I predict that Switchboard may be available some time around July 17th 2023.)
 Even if you only intend to use the core library for a non-Unity application, the package is licensed for purchase through the Unity Asset Store.
 Once downloaded, the SwitchboardCore.dll can be migrated to any C# application that targets .NET Standard 2.1 or above.

 ## Documentation